Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 Paris's Latin scene is real but smaller and more concentrated than Madrid's or even London's.
 The Antillean (French Caribbean) community is the strongest single Latin-adjacent presence - Martinique and Guadeloupe are French overseas territories so the food culture is well-established.
 Pure Puerto Rican is rare; Mexican is medium-volume; Antillean is the strongest.
 The neighborhoods to look at are the 11e, 18e (Montmartre and lower Pigalle), and the 19e (Belleville).

 El Nopal Pulqueria in the 10e.
 The most authentic Mexican kitchen in Paris by consensus.
-The al pastor is real, the green salsa is honest, the pulque (the agave fermented drink) is for the adults but your tween can taste a sip and pretend to like it.
+The al pastor is real, the green salsa is honest, the pulque (the agave fermented drink) is for the adults but your teen can taste a sip and pretend to like it.
 Reserve.

 Anahuacalli in the 5e.
 Long-running Mexican spot, the mole is what to order.